volldigital/voll-brunch/README.md

-# Brunch + Babel/ES6
+# Brunch + Babel/ES6 + pug + postcss/autoprefixer

 This is a modern JS skeleton for [Brunch](http://brunch.io).

 ## Installation

-Clone this repo manually or use `brunch new dir -s es6`
+Clone this repo manually or use `brunch new dir -s https://github.com/volldigital/voll-brunch`

 ## Getting started